GenCompositor: Generative Video Compositing with Diffusion Transformer: Experiments

 \subsection{Comparison with Controllable Generation}

 Our method enables trajectory-controlled generation, where users can specify the motion trajectory and size of newly added elements in results.
-Considering our added element is a dynamic video and there is no method using the same condition as ours, we compare with SOTA trajectory-controlled video generation and editing methods, Tora~\cite{tora} and Revideo~\cite{revideo}.
-Visual results are given in Fig.~\ref{fig:compare_dragvis}, where we report background videos, foreground videos, Tora generation results containing the red trajectory curves, Revideo editing results, and our results.
-Note that Tora still requires additional textual prompts as condition, and Revideo has to edit the first frame as image condition, but GenCompositor requires neither of these priors.
-Although Tora and GenCompositor could generate results that follow the trajectory, Tora cannot maintain the ID consistency of the added element and cannot strictly follow the user-specified trajectory.
+Considering our added element is a dynamic video and there is no method using the same condition as ours, we compare with SOTA trajectory-controlled video generation and editing methods, Tora~\citep{tora}, Revideo~\citep{revideo}, and VACE~\citep{VACE}.
+Visual results are given in Fig.~\ref{fig:compare_dragvis}, where we report background videos, foreground videos, Tora generation results containing the red trajectory curves, Revideo editing results, VACE generation, and our results.
+Note that Tora and VACE still require additional textual prompts as condition, Revideo and VACE have to edit the first frame as image condition, but GenCompositor requires neither of these priors.
+Although Tora and VACE could generate results that follow the trajectory, Tora cannot maintain the ID consistency of the added element and cannot strictly follow the user-specified trajectory.
+VACE gets object information only from the first-frame reference image, tends to mistake the object we wanted to inject and cannot predicts faithful dynamics.
 In contrast, GenCompositor could strictly follow the trajectories to generate composited videos, and the ID and motion of the element are inherited from foreground videos faithfully.
 We believe these advantages come from different task settings.
-Compared with directly generating a video from an image such as Tora, we composite foreground video with background following the trajectories.
+Compared with generating a video from an image such as Tora, or inpainting based on only single reference such as VACE, we composite foreground video following the trajectories.
 This is inherently more conducive to inheriting the ID and detailed motion of foreground elements.
 Meanwhile, Revideo also aims to drag the added element in the first frame to move along a given trajectory in subsequent frames, but its limited performance leads to non-robust results, elements may disappear in its predicted frames as shown in Fig.~\ref{fig:compare_dragvis}.